Ranmal: Ruler of Janglu

-After securing a position in Mewar court of Sisodiyas, Ranmal subsequently returned to Janglu of which he was proclaimed ruler of by the Charan goddess Karni Mata.
+After securing a position in the Mewar court of Sisodiyas, Ranmal subsequently returned to Janglu of which he became ruler.
 Further, he carried out incursions into Bhati territory and occupied Bikampur.

 Reign

 Ranmal's father Chunda was killed in battle in 1423 and was succeeded, as the latter had planned, by his younger son Kanha.
-However, in 1428, Kanha too died and was followed by another son of Chunda, who also had a short reign.
+However, in 1428, Kanha too died and was followed by another of Chunda's sons, who also had a short reign.
 Seeing an opportunity, Ranmal marched on the capital city, Mandore, at the head of a Mewari army and seized the throne, becoming the new Rao of Marwar.

 A skilled warrior, Ranmal began expanding Rathore territory.
 He is recorded as conquering the city of Bikrampur after killing a certain Bhati chief named Kelana, possibly referring to Rao Kelana of Pugal, who was among those responsible for killing his father.
 Further to this, he defeated Hasan Khan, the Pathan ruler of Jalore, and also occupied Nagaur, with the towns of Nadol, Jaitaran and Sojat too being brought under his control.
 He also introduced some reforms, both in Marwar and earlier in Mewar, including the improvement of the existing systems of weights and measures.